cmvandrevala/cmvandrevala.github.io/teaching/phy/122/lesson-plans/magnetic-force-on-a-wire.md

 ---
 layout: lesson-plan
 title: Magnetic Force on a Wire
+topics:
+  - Magnetic force on a current-carrying wire
+  - Torque on a current-carrying loop
 ---

-## 🔖 Topics

-* Magnetic force on a current-carrying wire
-* Torque on a current-carrying loop

 ## 🎯 Objectives